Roman-KO/notes/BookManager.md

 1. Modify App.js + Subject.js to accommodate new state structure
 1. Display list of resource titles and links per component
-1. Programmatically generate child components in App.js 1.
+1. Programmatically generate child components in App.js

-Clicking on header should change the child element (font, color)
+1. Clicking on header of component changes the child element (font, color, etc)
+1. Render a controlled input field that can be typed into it.

 <!-- 1.
 Store Links in a ... flat.json (and store in github?) -->